EPFL-Center-for-Imaging/splinebox/docs/getting_started/padding.rst

 .. plot:: pyplots/plot_padding.py
    :include-source: false

-When you directly set control points for a spline, you must handle the padding yourself.
+If you set the control points manually, you are responsible for handling the padding.
 This design choice allows full control over the spline's behavior at the ends.

 .. code-block:: python